MarcoLin1/restaurantList/README.md

 * Add filter function, such as rating, name and category
 * Add error massage page
 * Add new view mode by list

+---
+# Update (2021/4/25)
+* Add register page to sign up an new account
+* Add login page to log in with registered account
+* Add Facebook strategy to log in website
+* Show message to remind user authenticated successfully or not
+* User can only see personal restaurant list
+* Protect user password via bcrypt